PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 `BOARD_PART` should be the Xilinx name for the target board.
 You can list all of the board parts that your Xilinx installation supports by entering the command `get_board_parts` into the TCL console of Vivado.

+There are examples in `make.sh` itself of what these variables should be set to for other common boards.

-Grab the sources and build them with the following:
+Once set, grab the kernel and uBoot sources and build them with the following:

 	./make.sh sources
 	./make.sh uboot